 Alternative, Ferry ride from Ishigaki to Yonaguni

-If you’re up for a more relaxed journey, consider the “Gero-sen” ferry operated by Fukuyama Kaiun, departing twice a week from Ishigaki.
+If you’re up for a longer stretched journey, consider the “Gero-sen” ferry operated by Fukuyama Kaiun, departing twice a week from Ishigaki.
 While diving on the arrival day might be challenging, this option suits those who prefer a leisurely approach to their scuba schedule.
 Despite its nickname, the “vomit ship,” the ferry provides a comfortable 4-hour journey with bunk beds for a surprisingly enjoyable experience.

 Accommodations in Yonaguni: Plan Ahead